Reinsurance Glossary

 Reinsurance protecting against adverse development on existing loss reserves.
 The reinsurer assumes risk that reserves will prove inadequate.

-Related: Loss Portfolio Transfer, IBNR, Reserve Risk
+Related: Loss Portfolio Transfer, Reserve Financing, Tail Coverage

 Cumulative retention amount that must be reached before reinsurance coverage begins for aggregate covers.